Follow with our American Association of Individual Investors review to get the scoop on this top-tier newsletter service.

 An exhaustive educational resource for individual investors, AAII is a non-profit that offers a newsletter service to its members.

-The non-profit was founded by James Cloonan in 1978, and the current CEO of the company is John Bajkowski.
+James Cloonan founded the non-profit in 1978, and the current CEO of the company is John Bajkowski.

 The resources are accessible through the AAII membership.

-Members have access to newsletters, educational information, wealth management tips, and investment resources for an annual fee.
+Members can access newsletters, educational information, wealth management tips, and investment resources for an annual fee.

 This means investors can try out the resources and publications available from the organization for a very low price.